-Diagnosis and tests
+Diagnosis and further tests

-Being diagnosed with lung cancer 23
+Being diagnosed with cancer 29

 What tests will I have?
-25
+30

-Staging lung cancer 31
+Staging lung cancer 38

-Asking about your prognosis 33
+Asking about your prognosis 40

-Being diagnosed with lung cancer
+Being diagnosed with cancer

-Hearing that you have lung cancer can be a huge shock.
+Hearing that you have cancer will be a huge shock.
 You may be feeling:

 - Upset and overwhelmed by your emotions

 - Confused by all the information being given to you

 - Worried about what will happen next

+- Angry that this is happening to you